 - Variety of pencils and other art supplies such as, but not limited to, colored pencils, markers, pastels, watercolor pencils, etc.

-- Computer and Internet access for image research using links from the “Find Out More” section of the object page for the Vase with Palace Scene on Creativity Resource, and to find additional information about Maya hieroglyphs from sources such as The Foundation for the Advancement of Mesoamerican Studies, Inc.
+- Computer and Internet access for image research using information for the Vessel with Palace Scene on Creativity Resource, and to find additional information about Maya hieroglyphs from sources such as The Foundation for the Advancement of Mesoamerican Studies, Inc.